venice-timones/phylodynamic-workflow-1/00-docs/content/01-download-data-from-gisaid.md

    ![Global](images/asia-01.png)

-3. Downloading of the Global sequences will start.

-## Philippines samples
+3. A file with a `.tar` extension will be downloaded.

 ## Philippines samples

 1. Click **Search** on the EpiCov panel and you will be redirected to this page shown below